With the onset of “kitten season,” it’s no surprise that June has been designated as Adopt a Shelter Cat Month.

 1. Adopt the Truly Needy

-- Black Cats: The most common kinds of cat in shelters are black, especially short-hairs.
-Seeing so many “identical” cats, potential adopters often bypass them for something less common — thus more unusual and interesting.
-Superstitions about black cats bringing bad luck don’t help either.
+- Black cats: The most common kinds of cat in shelters are black, especially shorthairs.
+Seeing so many “identical” cats, potential adopters often bypass them for something less common — and what they perceive is more unusual and interesting.
+Superstitions about black cats bringing bad luck don’t help this situation either.

-- Senior Cats: With so many other younger cats available, kitties over 10 years old have little chance of being adopted.
-God help them if they’re over 15!
-Cats can live a looooonnnnngggg time and can remain happy, healthy, frisky and affectionate well into double digits.
+- Senior cats: With so many other younger cats available, kitties over 10 years old have little chance of being adopted — and if they’re over 15, it gets even worse.
+Cats can live a long, long time and can remain happy, healthy, frisky and affectionate well into the double digits.

-- Adult Bonded Pairs: Not many things are sadder than an abandoned pair of adult cats who are bonded to each other.
-Few enough people are interested in adopting adult cats, let alone a pair that loves each other deeply.
-You just know they’re going to be separated…
+- Adult bonded pairs: Not many things are sadder than an abandoned pair of adult cats who are bonded to each other.
+Few people are interested in adopting adult cats, let alone a pair of kitties who love each other deeply.
+You just know they’re going to be separated.

 Although city and county shelters usually euthanize cats with treatable chronic conditions like diabetes or blindness, many rescues and private shelters try to find them homes.
-Instead of looking for a cat that is perfect, think about adopting a cat who will grow to be not only a companion but probably your best bud.
+Instead of looking for the “perfect” cat from the get-go, consider adopting a cat who will grow to be not only a companion but probably your best bud.

 If you can’t adopt, consider fostering.
-Shelters euthanize animals once they’ve reached capacity, so every time you or a rescue takes a cat from the shelter, another spot is open for another needy kitty.
+Shelters euthanize animals once their facilities have reached capacity, so every time you or a rescue takes a cat from the shelter, another spot is open for another needy kitty.

 To find a rescue near you, visit Petfinder.com.